weiliu-gis/exb-identify-widget/README.md

 # Limitation

-The Search Widget delays the reponses quite a bit on the layer source search requests.
+The Search Widget delays the responses quite a bit on the layer source search requests.
 It works normally with locator source search attempts.